Beaulieu-sur-Mer Travel Guide

 It belongs to the Alpes-Maritimes département in the Provence-Alpes-Côte d’Azur region.
 Beaulieu-sur-Mer is a seaside village between Villefranche-sur-Mer and Ezé in Côte d’Azur or French Riviera.
 It is on the north-eastern end of the Cap Ferrat.
 It is 10 kilometers away from Nice.
 For most of the year, it has mild and warm Mediterranean temperatures.
 The climate makes it one of the most delightful places to visit.
 It covers about less than a square kilometer (about 95 hectares).
 Tall grey slabs of rocky foothills surround it.

-An Old Charm
+An Old Charm and a Green Haven

 It retains its architectural heritage from the belle epoque.
 Curvy turquoise balustrades and ceramic friezes decorate its grand villas.
 Many royalties and personalities visited this place of still and quiet glamor.
 Queen Victoria fell in love with it.
 Lord Salisbury, Prime Minister to Queen Victoria made it his home.
 A Belgian king bought a large piece of woodland hills over-looking a bay.
 Gustave Eiffel, builder of the famous tower who has his name made it his winter retreat.
 He even designed many iconic buildings in the town.
-Walking around will transport one back to its illustrious past with the traces of its historic and luxurious structures.
+Walking around will transport you back to its illustrious past with the traces of its historic and luxurious structures.

 Flowers with bright colors and graceful palms line the seafront gardens.
 Magnolia trees, parasol pines, and cypresses grow abundantly.
 The three main streets are sprawling with citrus trees bearing ripe fruits.
 There is also a grassy park with a century-old olive grove.
 The rich greenery perfumes the air, creating a calm aura for all to enjoy.
 Two gardens stand out from the rest.
 Le Jardin de l’Olivaie- Square Calmette has olive trees that shows the trees close connection to the life of Beaulieu-sur-Mer.
 It is the site of Beaulieu’s Guitar Nights festival.
 Square Verdun faces Plage de Fourmis near the Casino.
 It boasts many exotic species of plants and many kinds of palm trees.